smanders/church/matt24.md

  50 The lord of that servant shall come in a day when he looketh not for him, and in an hour that he is not aware of,

  51 And shall cut him asunder, and appoint him his portion with the hypocrites: there shall be weeping and gnashing of teeth.

+ 8 All these are the beginning of sorrows.

+ 30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

+ 31 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.